manyuongsg/manyuongsg/README.md

 ### 💡 Why Me?

-With a background in **Engineering and Operations**, I don't just look at numbers, I look at processes.
-I bring a structured, problem-solving mindset to data, ensuring that every insight is backed by clean code and a "so what?" that drives real-world change.
+I don't just look at numbers—I look at the human systems behind them.
+Coming from an Engineering and Operations background, I bring a structured, process-oriented mindset to the complex, often messy world of social data.
+I ensure that every insight is backed by clean code, rigorous testing, and a deep empathy for the end-user.

 ---